pruittc/triathlon/README.md

 <img src="img/stex.jpg" width="700" height="150" />

 Next, the opening page of the storymap is created.
 There is a div, which dictates how the page should be broken up into sections and that I'm doing a storymap format.
 The slide will be playing the video and in full screen mode, and there will be the title in the center.
 There are breaks/ spaces in between the lines of words.
+And the words should be centered on the page.

 <img src="img/st.jpg" width="700" height="300" />